Darkmono112/Hacksmith2023/HighLevelDesign.md

 -- What is the target platform?
 Mobile phone, desktop, web?
 ## User Interface
 -- At a basic level, what will the user interface look like?

+### Screens
+- Home screen
+- Login/sign-up page it
+    - account details
+        - Passwords, points, history
+- Apply Tab ( Flyer applications at minimum) ( Can be the flyer tab)  ( for now mark off a checkbox to immediately become a flyer)
+- Form for complaints and questions
+- Order screen with options
+    - payment ( Instant, no qualifying)
+- Manager
+    - Inventory with editable values
+    - History???
+- Flyer
+    - Drone management ( Managers have access ) create new drone
+    - Order cue
+#### optional
+- About
+-   Track your order

 ## Programming Language/Framework
 -- What programming language should we use?
 What libraries should we use?
 **Server Side:**